EsrefPivcic/FindMyRoute/README.md

 To populate the database with sample data, follow these steps:

-1. After running the API, run the "Generate" function in your Swagger (you will find it under a "TestniPodaci" section).
+1. After running the API, run the "Generate" function in your Swagger (you will find it under the "TestniPodaci" section).
 This will populate the database with sample data for demonstration purposes.

 ### User Roles